Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Detection Methodology

-We now address the problem: how to effectively determine anomalous behavior from the reconstruction errors?
+We now address the problem: how to effectively determine anomalies from the reconstruction error distribution (RED)?

-\bheading{Problems with Hard Thresholds and Gaussian Assumptions.} Previous work \cite{malhotra2015long} \cite{malhotra2016lstm} assume a multivariate Gaussian distribution and set a hard threshold for the reconstruction errors, e.g. mean + 3 * standard deviations (or best on the validation set), to detect the anomalies.
-However, we find that the Gaussian assumption does not correctly reflect the reconstruction error distributions of the predicted processor behavior.
-Figure \ref{fig:error-dist} illustrates the "one-sided long-tail" characteristic of error distribution, which clearly differs from the Gaussian distribution.
-Besides, we find that the threshold value significantly affects the accuracy and relies highly on the split of the validation set, making it not stable nor reliable.
+A simple way to detect anomaly is using a hard threshold on each individual error point, based on Gaussian assumption \cite{malhotra2015long} mean + 3 * std on the validation set.
+However, the Gaussian assumption is not true, because the reconstruction errors are non-negative and ``long-tail'' (Figure \ref{fig:attack12}).
+Besides, the threshold value significantly affects the accuracy and relies highly on the selection of the validation set, making it not stable nor reliable.

-Figure \ref{fig:hard-threshold} illustrates the detection using a hard threshold, i.e. mean + 3 * std on the validation set.
-The top figure (a) shows the raw reconstruction error for normal behavior (left half, time frame t=0-12000) and attacks (right half, time frame t=12000-24000).
-Note that the separation of normal behavior and attacks is only for clearer illustration, real monitoring results can be an arbitrary random mixture of normal behavior and attacks.
-We observe that the reconstruction errors on the right (attacks) are generally larger than the reconstruction errors on the left (normal behavior).
-A hard threshold of mean + 3 * std on the validation set is shown as the red horizontal line in Figure \ref{fig:hard-threshold} (a).
-Figure \ref{fig:hard-threshold} (b) shows the detection results, where "1"s represent the time frames recognized as abnormal, and "0"s represent the time frames recognized as normal.
-We observe that such a hard threshold induces significant false positives and false negatives.
+Hence, we enhance the detection by using the assumption-free Kolmogorov\text{-}Smirnov (KS) test to determine if the observed RED is the same distribution as the reference RED, without Gaussian assumptions.
+The KS test is a nonparametric test of one-dimensional probability distributions.
+It can be used to distinguish if two sets of samples are from the same distribution.
+The Kolmogorov\text{-}Smirnov statistic for two sets with $n$ and $m$ samples is:

+where $F_{n}$ and $F_{m}$ are the empirical distribution functions of two sets of samples respectively, i.e. $F_{n}(t)=\frac{1}{n}\sum_{i=1}^{n}1_{x_i\leq t}$, and $sup$ is the supremum function.
+The null hypothesis that the two sets of samples are i.i.d. sampled from the same distribution, is rejected at level $\alpha$ if:

+where $c(\alpha)$ is a pre-calculated value and can be found in the standard KS test lookup table.